 Model Composer supports the latest releases of MATLAB.
-The MATLAB releases supported in this release of Model Composer are described in the Compatible Third-Party Tools section of the Vivado Design Suite User Guide: Release Notes, Installation, and Licensing (UG973).
+For more information on Supported MATLAB Versions and operating systems, refer to Supported MATLAB versions and Operating Systems.
 If you have multiple versions of MATLAB installed on your system, the first version found in your PATH will be used by Model Composer.
 You can edit the PATH to move the preferred version of MATLAB to precede other versions.
 You can also direct Model Composer to open a specific version of the tool using the -matlab option as follows: